Orange (soundtrack): Reception

 The audio received positive response.
 Musicperk.com gave a review stating "Harris Jayaraj has composed an urban product that will surely strike a chord with the youth...Almost all songs are great" and rated the film 3.5/5.
-Milliblog.com gave a review stating "Harris’ return, after an year, seems deliberately safe."
+Karthik of Milliblog! gave a review stating "Harris’ return, after an year, seems deliberately safe."
 IndiaGlitz gave a review stating "Orange, may be a fruit but as a colour, it is quite vibrant just as this album is.
 Harris Jayaraj has composed an urban product that will surely strike a chord with the youth!
-Almost all songs are great with 'Nenu Nuvvantu' standing out." raagalahari.com gave a review stating "Orange has its good and also has its not so good, just like the sweet-sour taste of orange fruit.
+Almost all songs are great with 'Nenu Nuvvantu' standing out." ragalahari.com gave a review stating "Orange has its good and also has its not so good, just like the sweet-sour taste of orange fruit.
 The album starts off great and drags towards the end.
 Regardless, this album is being widely accepted due to Ram Charan’s reputation and the marketing of the film will further ensure the high sales of the music album."
 Cinecorn.com gave a review stating "At the end the album not just satisfies the expectations stated at the beginning, it goes even beyond it.
 Hence we get an album that's not just for the sake of commercial prospects but something that can be heard for some years to come.
 An album with excellent melody coupled with beautiful lyrics, always have a timeless appeal...as off today it stays with you long after you have finished listening" and rated the album 4/5.
 SuperGoodMovies gave a review stating "On a whole, Orange is an out and out classy album and is seriously addictive for music lovers..Harris have a winner on hands."

 The audio was an instant success, with a record amount of Sales in the market.
 Aditya Gupta of Aditya Music expressed his happiness over it to the media speaking "My special thanks to Chiranjeevi garu, Allu Aravind garu, Nagababu garu and their family members for offering us the music rights with great trust...the music of ‘Orange’ composed by Harris Jayaraj is widely being received by the music movie buffs, especially in the form of iTunes, Apple Store, Nokia Stores, etc."

+In an audio compilation of the best songs of the 2010s decade, Krishna Sripada of The Hindu, wrote "Harris Jayaraj’s Orange OST complemented its progressive storyline.
+Karthik’s lilting ‘Chilipiga’ to Shahil and Chinmayi’s hippy 'Rooba Rooba' to Naresh’s reflective ‘Nenu Nuvvantu’, every song in Orange was an emotion".